NotaCS/Functionnectome/README.md

 ## Operating system
 The `Functionnectome` is supported for MacOS and Linux.
 It might work on Windows but has yet to be tested.
-The package was only tested on Linux (Centos7) for the moment.
-Test on MacOS are coming soon (but it should work).
+The package has been tested on Linux (Centos7) and MacOS.
 Test on Windows will come later.

 ## Python Dependencies
 The package mostly requires default Python libraries.
 It also depends on classic scientific libraries: